 - Entrance Fee: $10 per person aged 16 and older; National Park Annual Pass accepted and allows free admission for passholder and three guests.

-First, I find it easiest to think about the park in three sections:
+Though unofficial, I find it easiest to think about the park in three regions:

 - Guadalupe Salt Basin Dunes

 - Dogwood Canyon

 The majority of the park’s hiking trails, facilities, and stops are all located directly off of Highway 62.
 This includes the main visitor center and campground.

 As mentioned, most of the park is only explorable by foot via numerous hiking trails.
 Nearly all of these trails begin along the Hwy 62 corridor at either the Pine Springs campground, Frijole Ranch, or McKittrick Canyon.